 1. Carry a mosquito repellent.
 You will definitely need them in the evening.

-2. Best time to visit would be during boat racing festival time called the Nehru Trophy Boat Race, as you can see the guys practicing in morning and evening.
+2. Best time to visit would be during boat racing festival time called the Nehru Trophy Boat Race.
+Around that time, you can see the guys practicing in morning and evening.
 This happens every year on the second saturday of August.
 The race is even broadcasted to over 50 countries.
-You can even choose to stay in a resort in Alleppey and experience these one of the kind race.
+You can even choose to stay in a resort in Alleppey and experience these one of a kind race.

 3. House boats are best enjoyed with friends and family or when you are on a honeymoon.
 We traveled with our friends and had a blast.